paulofpimenta/ouicodedata/_posts/2023-06-12-worldclim-with-r.md

 ### Introduction

 Worldclim data is a great source of environmental data opensource data.
 Its a database of high spatial resolution global weather and climate data.
 Worldclim {% cite worldclim %} is in its version 2.1 and it has climate data from 1970 to 2000.
-Containing several bioclimatic variables derived from monthly temperatre and rainfall values, the data is usually applied to ecology and modelling techniques.Althought you can download all the data [here](https://worldclim.org/data/index.html), Worldclim data can also be easy downloaded using `raster` package with few lines of code.
+Containing several bioclimatic variables derived from monthly temperatre and rainfall values, the data is usually applied to ecology and modelling techniques.
+Although you can download all the data [here](https://worldclim.org/data/index.html), Worldclim data can also be easily downloaded using `raster` package with few lines of code.

 This approach will, however , be soon be deprecated due to the [retirement of rgdal, rgeos and maptools](https://r-spatial.org/r/2022/04/12/evolution.html).
 Hopefully, Worldclim is still easlly acessible.
 For this post, we will focus on how to extract and plot data from Worldclim, focusing on preciptation raster in Nigeria